The services below will increase your security and reduce your surveillance by governments and advertisers.

 Use A Password Manager

 Password managers allow you create strong, unique passwords for each website account you have.
 They can also automatically log you into websites, thus preventing key-logging (attempts to capture your keystrokes and hence your passwords).

 Use A VPN To Avoid Snoopers

-See my article The Best VPNs Of 2014 for a list of all my recommended VPN providers.
+See my article The Best VPNs for a list of all my recommended VPN providers.

 You may wish to get a VPN-capable router.
 The router will provides a VPN connections to all your computers and mobile devices.
 You won’t have to install a VPN client on each device, all those connected devices count as one connection with your VPN provider.